arslank001/arslank001/README.md

 # Arsalan Tahir

-👨‍💻 Software Engineer | 🎓 MSCS Graduate | 🌐 Full Stack Developer
+👨‍💻 Sr. Software Engineer | 🎓 MSCS Graduate | 🌐 Full Stack Developer

 ## About Me

 Hello!
-I'm Arsalan, a passionate Software Engineer with over 6 years of experience in developing and implementing IT solutions.
-I specialize in ASP.NET Core, MVC, RESTful APIs, and database management.
-My expertise spans from front-end technologies to back-end development, with a keen interest in data mining and machine learning.
+I'm Arsalan, Experienced Software Engineer with 6+ years of expertise in ASP.NET Core, MVC, Webforms, RESTful APIs, and SQL Server, delivering scalable web solutions for EdTech and HealthTech.
+Microsoft Certified Azure Developer Associate (AZ-204) with hands-on experience in Azure cloud services, performance optimization, and leading cross-functional development teams.
+Currently working as a Team Lead, driving high-impact projects and enterprise-level applications.

 - 🔭 I'm currently working as a Senior Software Engineer at UOW - University of Wah
 - 🌱 I'm continuously learning and exploring new technologies in web development and data science